mzgoddard/hard-source-webpack-plugin/README.md

 > - `files` is an array of relative or absolute file paths.
 Defaults to `['package.json']`
 > - `directories` is an array of relative or absolute directory paths.
 Defaults to `['node_modules']`

+If you have many config files, placing them in a directory and include it as one of the paths to the `directories` option.
+Or you can use a package like `glob` as part of the array to the `files` option.

 ## Please contribute!

 This plugin is pretty young and we don't know what it has trouble with yet.
 Trying the plugin in a project and its creating errors or doesn't notice changes to original source, let us know your loaders and plugins or other build process details in an issue.
 Have a fix for something you've encountered, send us a fix.